microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-permissions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update an existing [permission](../resources/permission.md) to a [fileStorageContainer](../resources/filestoragecontainer.md) by patching the permission resource.
+Update an existing [permission](../resources/permission.md) on a [fileStorageContainer](../resources/filestoragecontainer.md) by making a PATCH request on the permission resource.
 Only the **roles** property can be updated.
 One role per user is supported.
 A new ID is generated for the updated permissions object.

 ## Permissions